-TD Ameritrade cuts email use by 30% after Slack rollout
+How this broker business cut email use by 30% after Slack rollout

 In addition to using Slack for corporate communications, the application is also a key part of interactions at a team level.
 This includes supporting the legal and financial teams that work together on earnings call preparation using private channels.

 “Teams across TD Ameritrade use Slack to collaborate on a wide range of activities, from our earnings call preparation process to product launches,” said Sankaran.

 “Slack provides a secure channel for key stakeholders to share information in real-time, ‘pinning’ items to avoid version control issues, and even using emojis to indicate whether a message has been seen, read, or is being currently being considered.”

 A key factor in TD Ameritrade’s decision to turn to Slack is access to more than 1,800 third-party app integrations through Slack’s app store, said Sankaran.

 “One of the things that helped differentiate Slack from other tools in the collaboration space was the sheer number of third-party integrations available,” he said.

 At the company, Slack is already integrated with Cisco Webex, allowing conversations to shift from chat to voice when necessary using slash commands to start up the app.
 And there are plans for further integrations.

 Once Workday’s HR and finance tools and Microsoft’s Office 365 suite are rolled out later in this financial year, Slack will integrate with them.
-(There are no plans to use Microsoft Teams – a rival to Slack – within TD Ameritrade, however.)
+There are no plans to use Microsoft Teams – a rival to Slack – within TD Ameritrade, however.

-“As our organization continues to integrate Slack into our respective daily workflows, I imagine our use of the platform will only become more sophisticated,” said Sankaran.
+“As our organisation continues to integrate Slack into our respective daily workflows, I imagine our use of the platform will only become more sophisticated,” said Sankaran.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.